 Today, Beatty Lumber Company continues to proudly serve the Delaware Valley.
 We are still located at our original location in Upper Darby.
 We have become a staple of Delaware County.
 Our clients often tell us stories of coming to Beatty with their parents or grandparents when they were children themselves.

 Today, Eric D. Tucker is the Owner and President, and we are still very much a family affair.
 Eric’s wife, Jessica Tucker, manages Accounts Payable.
-His daughter, Lilly, has taken a keen interest in design and has been interning in the Kitchen & Bathroom Design Center.
 Eric’s son, Brody, helps in the Yard during the summer and on school breaks, just like his own father once did.